August 31, 2020

 Always keep the long game in mind.
 It is never too early to start talking about transitions to adulthood and exploring possibilities for growth, education, and the world of work.

 There were so many other observations, reflections, and questions that will inform our work over the next year.
-Over the next few months, CMP will be working to bring some of these insights and findings to Canadian practitioners in more tangible ways.
+Over the next few months, MENTOR Canada will be working to bring some of these insights and findings to Canadian practitioners in more tangible ways.
 Stay tuned!

 Once again thank you to Dr. Thomas Keller and the whole team who pulled this event together, Michael Garringer and the MENTOR team who sponsored the event, and all of the researchers and participants who made time to share their insights with us.